-MID-SEMESTER REPORTS
+MID-SEMESTER GRADES

-Mid-semester reports of current grade status are issued by the middle of the eighth week of the semester to those students whose work is at the 1.7 level or lower.
-This report is intended to be a warning to students, that if their work does not improve, they will receive a less-than-average grade.
+Mid-semester reports of current grade status are issued by the middle of the eighth week of the semester.
+Students may receive a letter-grade or simply a Satisfactory/Unsatisfactory status.
+This report is intended to be an indicator of general progress for the course up to that time.
+It does not affect GPA, nor does it promise a final grade, only a prediction based on work-to-date.